 How to Clean a Birdbath

-Birding experts reveal the proper way to clean a dirty birdbath and how to prevent algae from growing in the water.
+Offer clean water for backyard birds.
+Birding experts explain the best methods how to clean a birdbath and how to prevent algae from growing in the water.

 Janice Ruesch of Farport, New York, says, “I clean my birdbaths many times during the summer, but it seems like they’re not actually getting clean.
 What is the proper way to clean a birdbath?”